tsgates/arch-wiki-markdown/wiki/Xterm.md

 > Copy and paste

-Highlighting text using the mouse in an xterm will copy that text.
+First, highlighting text using the mouse in an xterm (or alternatively another application) will select the text to copy, then clicking the mouse middle-button with paste that highlighted text.
+Also the key combination Shift+Insert will paste highlighted text, but only within an xterm.
-Pasting into an xterm is accomplished by clicking the mouse middle-button or using the key combination Shift+Insert.

 PRIMARY or CLIPBOARD